-The single switch operation of our vacuum conveyors starts the low-energy consumption regenerative blower or PD pump for larger units.
-Our pneumatic conveying systems use air flow only as a means of creating the vacuum.
+The single switch operation of our conveyor systems starts the low-energy consumption regenerative blower or PD pump for larger units.
+Our conveying systems use air flow only as a means of creating the vacuum.
 No plant air is required for conveying, making our vacuum conveyors more energy efficient.

 Our vacuum conveyors with unique side-panel access offer virtually unlimited installation possibilities.
 The side-access door allows for easy filter maintenance and no interference with the side-mounted blower or pump.